invisible-tech/cookiecutter-frontend/{{ cookiecutter.project_slug }}/README.md

   Vite is a modern frontend build tool and development server.
 It leverages native ES modules and uses esbuild for fast dependency pre-bundling.
 Vite provides instant server start, lightning-fast hot module replacement (HMR), and optimized production builds.

 - **TanStack Router**
   TanStack Router is a powerful, type-safe routing solution for React.
 It supports nested routes, route-level data loaders, and error boundaries.
-It offers fine-grained control over routing logic, integrates seamlessly with React’s Suspense, and is ideal for applications that need declarative routing patterns.
+It offers fine-grained control over routing logic, integrates seamlessly with React's Suspense, and is ideal for applications that need declarative routing patterns.

 ---